Nooobish/Steam-TF2-CSGO-Exchange-Trade-Bot/README.md

 Buy and sell TF2 and CS-GO Keys

 ## Commands:
-1.!admin -- Gives you the Profile URL of my owner 2.!suggestprice -- If you think that we should change price then consider about suggesting new one :)
+1. !admin -- Gives you the Profile URL of my owner
+2. !suggestprice -- If you think that we should change price then consider about suggesting new one :)
 3.!price -- Gives you the prices for every type of trade I can accept 4.!stock -- Gives you the stock of keys I have at the moment 5.!shutup -- I won't leave comment after successful trade